 After serving for ten years as a children’s worker in two large Southern California churches, EGM founder Daniel Watts moved with his family to Poland and established their first national ministry team there.
 Over the course of the next four years, a strong, national Board of Directors was developed to oversee and govern the ministry and, in 1997, a Polish Director was appointed to replace Daniel.
 Two short years later, ministries were established in Belarus and Hungary as well.

 With a great track record in Eastern Europe, churches in Latin America and the Middle East began asking EGM to come help them in their work with children.
 EGM further expanded its work into six more countries and continued to expand across Latin America and Eastern Europe.
-In 2009, the Titus Project was launched to develop truly indigenous ministries and a period of ministry fruitfulness ensued.
-Then, in response to God’s call to Africa, EGM launched work in Uganda and DRC in 2014.

 OPPORTUNITIES & CHALLENGES